TiagoMA90/connect/README.md

 <img src="readme/img/PostPage.png" alt="Post page">

 ## Likes
 - From a Post, Users (if authenticated) can also leave likes and consequently remove the like (dislike) to Posts.
-This show appreciation from the community.
+This shows appreciation from users to the community.
-- The counter then rises per user, by +1 or -1, but never below 0.
+- The counter for Likes then rises per user, by +1 or -1, but never below 0.
 - Owners of a Post cannot like/dislike their own posts.

 <img src="readme/img/Likes.png" alt="Likes">